astropy/SPISEA/docs/index.rst

 own fork of the repository, make their changes, and then submit a pull request to the "dev" branch.

-All contributions will be acknowledged on the :ref:`contributors` page.
+All contributions will be acknowledged on the :ref:`contributors` page (with permission).
 Contributors with features used in code releases will be co-authors in future SPISEA software papers.